 Many businesses may try to save operating costs by not carrying this valuable coverage but failure to do so could result in one or more of the following penalties:

 • Cease and Desist Order from the Division of Labor Standards Enforcement – Until coverage is in place, your business could lose hundreds or thousands of dollars per day by being shut down.
 [Labor Code section 3722(b)]

 • Criminal Misdemeanor Charges – Punishable by up to one year in county jail, fine of up to $10,000 or both.
 [Labor Code Section 3700.5]

 • State Imposed Fines of up to $100,000.
 [Labor Code Section 3722(d) and (f)]

-By working with multiple financially stable companies, our office is able to shop and compare multiple quotes to find you the best combination of coverage and price.
-Our office, as well as many carriers, also offers Risk Management and Safety Tips to protect your employees from being injured on the job.
+By working with multiple financially stable companies, our office is able to shop and compare multiple quotes to find you a combination of coverage and price suitable for your business.
+Our office, as well as many carriers, also offer Risk Management and Safety Tips to protect your employees from being injured on the job.